 Senate Bill No. 448

-[Introduced March 5, 2013; referred to the Committee on
+[Introduced February 5, 2003; referred to the Committee on the

-A BILL to amend and reenact §17A-6-10c of the Code of West
+A BILL to amend article two, chapter sixty of the code of West

 Be it enacted by the Legislature of West Virginia: